 Israeli couscous is very different in texture than the traditional Moroccan couscous as the grains are much larger.
 You can use whichever you have on hand or the one you like better.
 The Israeli variety tends to clump up less, making the bowl look more pleasing.

-If you make this Vegan Couscous Bowl recipe, please leave a star rating and let me know what you think in the comments below!
+If you make this Vegan Couscous Salad Bowl recipe, please leave a star rating and let me know what you think in the comments below!
 I love reading your comments!

 Leave a Comment